WildaSoftware/Feedybacky-Plugin/README.md

 Feedybacky is simple JS plugin for web pages which facilitates feedback system.
 It creates a sliding element on HTML page in which a user can provide a request (error, suggest, comment etc.) and send it in rapid and easy way.
 The special part of this process is the fact, that Feedybacky allows to attach a screenshot of the current page and additional information **automatically**.
 It includes i.a. current URL, user agent string and - of course - current datetime.
 In many situations, request's text provided by a user is not sufficient to reproduce e.g. an error - Feedybacky tries to solve that problem.

-Feedybacky uses `html2canvas` library created by Niklas von Hertzen.
+Feedybacky uses `html2canvas` library created by Niklas von Hertzen and `dom-to-image` library created by Anatolii Saienko and Paul Bakaus.

 ### Installation ###